UCSD-E4E/acoustic-multiclass-training/README.md

 python train.py –mix_p=0.6
 ```

 These hyperparameters can also be changed in `config.py`.
+Its currently required to run this script from within the repo directory to save git hash in config namespace.
+This assits with reproduciblity by saving the hash used to run the model.

-To select a model, add a `model_name` parameter in `config.py` when instantiating `BirdCLEFModel`, or edit the `model.py` file directly. `model.py` loads in models using the [Pytorch Image Models library (timm)](https://timm.fast.ai/) and supports a variety of models including EfficientNets, ResNets, and DenseNets.
+To select a model, change the `model_name` parameter in `config.py` when instantiating `timmsModels`, or edit the `model.py` file directly. `model.py` loads in models using the [Pytorch Image Models library (timm)](https://timm.fast.ai/) and supports a variety of models including EfficientNets, ResNets, and DenseNets.
 To directly load local models, you would add another parameter for the checkpoint path:
 ```py
 self.model = timm.create_model('tf_efficientnet_b1', checkpoint_path='./models/tf_efficientnet_b1_aa-ea7a6ee0.pth')
 ```

+Custom models will also be in the pipleline sometime in the future

 ### Logging
 This project is set up with [WandB](https://wandb.ai), a dashboard to keep track of hyperparameters and system metrics.
 You’ll need to make an account and login locally to use it.
 WandB is extremely helpful for comparing models live and visualizing the training process.